 Photo courtesy: La Grande Farmers' market.

-Fresh green and ripe jalapeno peppers can be readily available in the US markets all around the season.
-During winter months, they are generally imported from Central American countries, especially from Mexico.
+Fresh green and ripe jalapeno peppers can be readily available in US markets all around the season.
+During the winter months, they imported from Central American countries, especially from Mexico.
 You may find organic pods in the local farmer's markets.

-Buy fresh, green, firm uniform sized peppers featuring smooth shiny skin and blunt ends.
-It is fine to have white markings at the shoulder ends for jalapenos.
-Avoid dry, wilt, and pods with cracks, cuts and surface bruising.
+Buy fresh, green, firm uniform-sized peppers featuring smooth, shiny skin and blunt ends.
+It is fine to have white markings on the shoulder ends for jalapenos.
+Avoid dry, wilt, and pods with cracks, cuts, and surface bruising.

-At home, store them in vegetable compartment inside the refrigerator set at high relative humidity.
+At home, store them in a vegetable compartment inside the refrigerator set at high relative humidity.
 They keep well for up to a week.
-Pickled jalapenos can be stored for several months when stored inside the refrigerator.
+Pickled jalapenos can be stored for several months when stored in the fridge.

-To prepare, wash them in cold water and mop dry using a soft absorbent towel.
+To prepare, wash jalapenos in cold water, and mop them dry using a soft absorbent towel.
 In general, wear gloves while handling hot variety chili peppers.
 Remove the stem.
 Chop or slice as you wish.
 Discard the seeds and central white placenta, if in case, to avoid excess hotness.
-Grilling under mild heat also reduces their hotness in addition to imparting smoky flavor.
+Grilling under mild heat also reduces their hotness in addition to imparting a smoky flavor.

-Jalapenos have successfully made inroad into the US households since their usage found several interesting variations in cuisine like, Tex-Mex cuisine (Texas-Mexican cuisine).
+Jalapenos have successfully made an inroad into the US households since their usage found several interesting variations in cuisine like Tex-Mex cuisine (Texas-Mexican cuisine).
 Raw green, grilled, smoked, pickled jalapenos employed in a variety of Latin American, Spanish, Caribbean, and Asian cuisines.